 About your shoulder

-The shoulder is a’ ball and socket’ joint with a large ball and shallow socket that allows the shoulder to have a large amount of movement.
+The shoulder is a’ ball and socket’ joint with a large ball and shallow socket.
+This allows the shoulder to have a large range of movement.
 The shoulder rotator cuff is a group of muscles that keeps the ‘ball’ centred in the socket when we move our shoulder.
-Due to arthritis, the shoulder joint can become painful and there is a reduction in range of movement and function can be affected.
+Due to arthritis, the shoulder joint can become painful.
+There can also be a reduction in range of movement and function can be affected.